joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5759461/2024/09/10/wnba-wnbpa-cathy-engelbert-comments/

 **Over 90 Minutes, Trump Descended to His True Self**\
-`He fell right into the traps Harris had set for him.`\
+`He fell right into the traps Harris set for him.`\
 https://nytimes.com/2024/09/03/opinion/trump-debate-lies.html

 **“All I can say is I read where she was not Black.
 That she put out.
 And I’ll say that and then I read that she was Black, and that’s OK.
 Either one was OK with me.”**\